XarahDion/final-project/README.md

   </a>
 </p>

 > Full-stack MERN App for logging travels.
 The coordinates are gathered with OpenCage API, the travels are then stored in MongoDB, displayed as markers on a world map making use of MapboxGL API.
 The travels can also be accessed, deleted and updated in a user profile page made possible with Auth0 API.
 Furthermore, a city page can be displayed for each travel logged with the help of RoadGoat API.
 The deployment is a WIP as I've just started learning about CI/CD.
+Click on the image below to view the live app.
 >

 [<img src="https://res.cloudinary.com/dojn5va73/image/upload/v1670347670/Untitled_v6w1nr.png" >](https://www.earth-trotter.xarahdion.com/)

+> Coordinates are generated in the backend with OpenCage API and stored in MongoDB along with the travel date, city, country and an optional field for location and/or details.
+The travels are displayed conditionally on the world map according to the year selected in the header in a dropdown menu.
+A city page is accessed by clicking the marker popups, where an image, “known for” tags and coordinates are displayed.
+These resources are retrieved from RoadGoat API and tested before rendering.
+For example, if there are no images in the database for the chosen city, the results fall back to the country image.
+>
+> User travels can be accessed, deleted and updated in a user profile page made possible through Auth0 API.
+A form ensures the posting and updating of the travels and a travel collection makes deleting and updating possible.
+Form validation is executed in the backend to ensure the data entered by the user will be compatible with requests sent to both OpenCage and RoadGoat APIs.
+For example, if the city or country doesn’t exist in OpenCage’s database, an error will be sent to the frontend.
+>
+>Two more challenging aspects of the project were learning how to use the MapboxGL API, its associated methods and properties, and data access and manipulation in the backend.
+The functionalities sought for with MapboxGL in the frontend required going beyond the tutorials, digging through the documentation and troubleshooting unwanted behaviors.
+Finally, building the Node.js server in the backend needed implementing a RESTful API alongside connecting with MongoDB and third-party APIs, each requiring their own handlers for requests and results.
+>

 ## Install